RALIST/game/Wasteland Chronicles.md

 # Game Design Document (GDD)

-### **Part 1: Introduction and Overview**
+## Part 1: Introduction and Overview

 **Game Title:** Wasteland Chronicles
 **Genre:** Text-based MMORPG with strategy elements **Target Platform(s):** Web browser, Telegram Mini Apps **Target Audience:** Fans of Fallout and postapocalyptic settings, MMORPG players who enjoy text-based experiences and collaborative gameplay.

-- ### **Project Goals:**
+### Project goals

 - Create an engaging and immersive text-based MMORPG that captures the essence of the Fallout universe, particularly its dark humor, retro-futuristic aesthetic, and focus on player choice and consequence.
 - Foster a strong sense of community through cooperative gameplay and shared goals, encouraging players to work together to build their settlements and overcome challenges.
 - Offer a unique blend of strategy, character development, and exploration in a text-based format, providing depth and complexity while remaining accessible to players who enjoy text-based experiences.
 - Provide a platform for roleplaying and player-driven storytelling within the game world, allowing players to create their own narratives and shape the world through their actions and decisions.

-- **Project Scope:**
+### Project Scope
 - The initial scope focuses on developing the core gameplay loop, including:

-        - Character creation and development using the S.P.E.C.I.A.L. system, skills, perks, and traits.
+Character creation and development using the S.P.E.C.I.A.L. system, skills, perks, and traits.

-        - Exploration and resource gathering in the diverse regions of the wasteland.
+Exploration and resource gathering in the diverse regions of the wasteland.

-        - Crafting of weapons, armor, tools, and consumables using blueprints and modifications.
+Crafting of weapons, armor, tools, and consumables using blueprints and modifications.

-        - Collaborative settlement building and management, including a voting system for prioritizing structures.
+Collaborative settlement building and management, including a voting system for prioritizing structures.

         - Turn-based combat against hostile creatures and raiders.